-Many millenials are finding it hard to get on the property ladder and are deciding to stay home for longer, while older family members might also come back to live with their children and be closer to family.
+Many millennials are finding it hard to get on the property ladder and are deciding to stay home for longer, while older family members might also come back to live with their children and be closer to family.
 What’s right for you and your family in terms of investing into a new or current property will depend on a number of different factors.

-Obviously, money talks, and the costs of a relocation versus a renovation can be a deal breaker.
+Obviously, money talks, and the costs of a relocation versus a renovation can be a deal-breaker.
 Spending time and doing the numbers will pay off in the long run, and more often than not it can be more cost-effective to do up and add to your existing home.
-Not only will you save the many fees and taxes associated with a house move, but every dollar you spend will also add to the value of your house in the long term.
+Not only will you save the many fees and taxes associated with a house move, but every penny you spend will also add to the value of your house in the long term.
 When looking at selling and moving, there are many hidden costs to be aware of and the final price of a move can be hard to predict.

 Moving house can be a great opportunity to upsize or downsize, but it can also often mean an upheaval for the whole family if you are relocating to a new part of town, or a new town altogether, with new schools, neighbours and lifestyle options to get used to.
 If you like it where you are, a home renovation can be the ideal way to improve and extend your home while allowing you to stay in your familiar surroundings.

 Renovation specialist Dominic Hollands has worked on a few renovations for families who have opted to increase their living space rather than relocate.
 One such project was a granny flat renovation in Auckland, New Zealand.
 Dominic converted the homeowner’s basement into a granny flat for relatives to stay in.
 “The final result”, states the homeowner, “is exactly what I wanted.”